sagemath/trac_to_gh/Issue 4088.md

 # Issue 4088: notebook -- on list of published worksheets if no worksheets, everyone sees welcome message

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4088

 Original creator: TimothyClemans